Aba, Nigeria: Sports

 Enyimba F.C., popularly called The Peoples Elephant, is the city's most popular association football club.
 Enyimba F.C.'s winning record is among the highest of all Nigerian football clubs.
-With two CAF Champions League trophies, nine Nigeria Premier League titles and a pair of Nigerian Federation Cup trophies, the club is currently ranked second in the CAF Club rankings.
+With two CAF Champions League trophies, nine Nigeria Premier League titles and a pair of Nigerian Federation Cup trophies, the club is currently ranked second in the CAF Club rankings for Nigeria.

 Services

 Aba is served by a station on Nigerian Railways, but this station is rarely used.
 Aba is also a major hub for road transport in the region—a large number of transport companies operate coaches that transport people daily to various parts of the country.
 The city is second only to Onitsha in mass transportation daily volume within eastern Nigeria.
 Commercial motorcycles have been banned in the region and are being replaced by commercial tricycles popularly referred to as Keke and a minibus service.
 This minibus service is a popular means of transportation nowadays.

 In 2012, a monorail system was proposed for the city.
 The plan was criticised as a potential scam, as the private company involved in the project had no experience in developing monorails.
 As of 2021, there is no information that the proposal progressed past the signing of a memorandum of understanding.

 The management of waste in Aba is primarily overseen by the Abia State Environmental Protection Agency (ASEPA).
 Although faced with significant challenges that are compounded by rapid urbanization and population growth the recent administration of Dr Alex Otti has had much greater success in solving waste management in the city, with one refuse dumps being cleared all over the city.

 Aba is powered by the Enugu Electricity Distribution Company, which was created by the division of the Nigerian Electricity Power Authority.
 On February 24th, 2024, a new power plant operated by electrical company Geometric Power Company was inaugurated by Bola Tinubu.
 Aba Power Limited Electric, the newest electricity distribution company in Nigeria, is expected to take electricity from the new plant and supply 9 of the 17 Local Government Areas of Abia State, including Aba.
 It is expected that the daily hours of available electricity in the city will rise, and the electric generator will become a household item.
 For some places in Aba, an electric generator will be the only source of electricity due to remoteness or other factors.